jadabrown822/SpaceShump/README.md

     void Update() {
-      // Read the current shield level form the Hero Singleton int currLEvel = Mathf.FloorToInt(Hero.S.shieldLevel);
+      // Read the current shield level from the Hero Singleton int currLEvel = Mathf.FloorToInt(Hero.S.shieldLevel);

       // If this is different from levelShown...